Plane-like minimizers for a non-local Ginzburg-Landau-type energy in a periodic medium: An energy estimate

 \begin{lemma} Let~$U, V$ be two measurable subsets of~$\R^n$ and~$u, v \in H^s_\loc(\R^n)$.
 Then,

 and

 \end{lemma} \begin{proof} Since the derivation of identity~\eqref{PuvmM} is quite straightforward, we focus on~\eqref{KuvmM} only.

 We write for simplicity~$m := \min \{ u, v \}$ and~$M := \max \{ u, v \}$.
-Observe that we may assume the right hand side of~\eqref{KuvmM} to be finite, the result being otherwise obvious.
+Observe that we may assume the right-hand side of~\eqref{KuvmM} to be finite, the result being otherwise obvious.
 In order to show~\eqref{KuvmM}, we actually prove the stronger pointwise relation